Daily Devotion 20 July 2020

 We have had every right to be angry over the past few months.
 The suffering caused by the coronavirus has seemed to be indiscriminate, but we have had graphic reminders of the way in which the poor and the marginalised have been worst affected.
 It is likely that, as in 2008, the poorest sections of society will suffer most from the inevitable economic recession that is looming.
 And over all this, in the wake of the violent death of George Floyd, the spectre of racism has again cast its ugly shadow.
 Yes, we have every right to be angry.
 And we have only to read Psalm 94, for example, to be reminded of the fact that righteous anger is nothing new.

 Is not God himself angry with many things that happen in this world?
-The picture above is by the Mexican artist José Clemente Orozco and dates from the early 1920s.
-Its title – Christ Destroying his Cross is as disturbing as the painting itself, for it portrays Christ, angry at the violence and injustice for which human sin is responsible.
+The picture above is of Jesus in his anger driving the money-changers out of the Temple – Jesus is angry at the injustice for which human sin is responsible.

 The sadness and anger which God must feel at the world’s suffering, made me think of the little ‘end-piece’ of the Book of Jonah.
 Famous for the story of the ‘whale’, it teaches us something important about anger.
 Yes, there is a place for righteous indignation that should spur all Christians to strive for justice and peace in this fallen world.
 But ultimately, judgment belongs to God, in his time and way, not ours.
 More importantly, judgment and mercy go hand in hand – which was a lesson that Jonah had to learn.
 And consider this: when we think of God’s judgment upon us, would we really want to dealt with according to strict rules of justice?
 For none of us would see salvation.
 Thank God he is merciful!